-As of April 1, 2018, all program personnel (Pass-through entity and subrecipient) performing inspections on completed dwelling units were HEP QCI Certified.
+As of May 1, 2020, all program personnel (Pass-through entity and subrecipient) performing inspections on completed dwelling units were HEP QCI Certified.
 All eleven (11) subrecipient weatherization providers have at least one (1) HEP QCI Certified staff, and several had more than one (1).

 WVDO continues to assist in the coordination and funding of the HEP EA certification given the and recertification provided in DOE WAP Memorandum 036 released May 16, 2018.
-WVDO will also fund opportunities during PY 2019 - 2020 for Pass-through entity and subrecipient staff to retain their current HEP certifications by obtaining Continuing Education Units (CEUs).
+WVDO will also fund opportunities during PY 2020 - 2021 for Pass-through entity and subrecipient staff to retain their current HEP certifications by obtaining Continuing Education Units (CEUs).

-ASHRAE 62.2-2016 (Tier 2)
+ASHRAE 62.2-2016

-Although this is a Tier 2 training, ASHRAE 62.2-2016 continues to be an issue found in PY 2018-2019 subrecipient monitoring.
+ASHRAE 62.2-2016 continues to be an issue found in PY 2018-2019 subrecipient monitoring.
 Other subrecipients have likewise identified it as a germane topic for updated training.
 Moreover, in the most recent monitoring visit by a U.S. DOE Field Monitor in PY 2016 - 2017 (November 2016), the Field Monitor determined multiple instances of misunderstandings by clients and subrecipient staff about proper equipment to meet the ASHRAE 62.2-2013 standard; its proper installation; and its proper use.